-Teaching in groups should be your goal.
-Truly great teachers owe it to the world to reach as many people as possible.
+Teaching groups should be your goal.
+Truly great teachers owe it to the world to reach as many students as possible.
 Restricting ourselves to one-on-one private teaching means that only a handful of students can benefit from our instruction.
 Teaching in groups will be challenging at first because it’s unfamiliar.
 Teachers who claim group teaching does not work just don’t know how.
-These teachers may have tried a few times and gave up but in most cases they have not even tried.
-In nearly every case they do not seek training or advice and conclude without true research.
-Successful group teaching is a skill that you need to learn and practice just like guitar.
+Successful group teaching is a skill that has to be learned and developed just like guitar.
 The following information will provide you with the necessary training for successful group teaching so please read carefully and follow the steps keeping in mind it will take experience.
 Persistence is the key.
-Also keep in mind that the financial rewards for a successful group teacher are many times more than a private teacher and the hours are a lot less while as research shows getting better results for students.
+Note, the financial rewards for a successful group teacher are many many times more than a private teacher and the hours are a lot less.
+That means more time for you to practice and gig.
 So let’s get started.

 I spent years teaching guitar privately believing it was superior to group.
 After initially doing adult beginner groups I had a change of opinion.
 The groups were a big success but what surprised me most were the results.
 Students were more motivated, practiced more and seem genuinely more engaged.
 What’s more students often became good friends and there was this sense of camaraderie.
 In recent years I discovered lots of research that backs up my own findings.
 Here is a quote from a paper in the University Libraries.
 “Collaborative Learning Enhances Critical Thinking – “After conducting a statistical analysis on the test scores, it was found that students who participated in collaborative learning had performed significantly better on the critical-thinking test than students who studied individually.”
 To read the whole article visit – Collaborative Learning Enhances Critical Thinking.